erickcastelli/HLA_genotyping/README.md

 > bcftools norm -m-any VCF > BIALLELIC.VCF

 ## STEP 7 - Calling phasing sets directly from the sequencing data
 In this step, we will infer phase sets (the micro haplotypes) directly from the sequencing data.
-For that, there are two options: ReadBackedPhasing grom GATK 3.8, or WhatsHap.
+For that, there are two options: ReadBackedPhasing from GATK 3.8, or WhatsHap.
 Both methods work well, but here we will address only the ReadBackedPhasing method.

 To use ReadBackedPhasing and parallelize runs in different cores, please use the support script from phasex (https://github.com/erickcastelli/phasex).
 You should get familiar with phasex to understang how to do it, but it is a simple task using a Perl script.
 The script will split your VCF files, one for each sample, run ReadBackedPhasing in parallel, and join all files in a single VCF.